 To be eligible to apply for the Postdoctoral Master's Degree Program in clinical and translational science, applicants must:

-Have or be pursuing a doctoral degree in a discipline applicable to clinical research.
-Applicable degrees include but are not limited to:
+- Have a doctoral degree in a discipline applicable to clinical research.

-In addition to clinicians, biostatisticians, epidemiologists, behavioral scientists and nurses with doctoral degrees are encouraged to apply.
-Doctoral candidates also may be considered.
+- In addition to clinicians, also encouraged to apply are biostatisticians, epidemiologists, behavioral scientists and nurses with doctoral degrees.

 - Epidemiological and natural history studies